evanca/quick-portfolio/projects/indices/indices_audio.md

    2. Wait for the page to load.

-   3. Press 'Play Index' to hear an index, view the waveform and see the translation.
+   3. Press 'Play Index' to hear a random index, view the waveform and see the translation.

    4. Press 'Play Index' again for another one.
+All but one of the audio files is associated to an index.

 [Click Here for the Piece](https://stephenroddy.github.io/58IndicesLangTrans/) [Mobile version](https://stephenroddy.github.io/58IndicesLangTrans/mobile.html)